ShellyDCMS/ts-stubber/README.md

 ## Usage

-This library provides an API to create a stubbed instance of a class or interface, including property functions, allowing overrides and excluded methods
+This library provides an API to create a stubbed instance of a class or interface, including property functions, allowing overrides and excluded methods.

 ```ts
 class MyClass {